 Since you have decided to tolerate the ignorant me and move forward with the blog, here is the question for you – “What is the first thought to come to your mind when someone asks you to describe entrepreneurship?”

-Before you answer the question – let’s take a short break and look at what all topics will i be covering in the blog.
+But – before you answer the question, let’s take a short break and look at all topics I will cover in the blog.

 The break is over!